flogram-lab/wayout/Readme.md

 ## Run

- - When I change `TG_PHONE` authorization in Telegram using interactive mode is required.
+ - When I change `TG_PHONE`, authorization in Telegram using interactive mode is required.

             $ docker-compose run -it flo_tg

 When it did not ask to enter SMS code, I am ready to go in non-interactive (normal) mode:

             $ docker-compose --profile main up -d

 -----